ryouchinsa/ryouchinsa.github.io/edit/README.md

 Create a box.
 - Click 2 points.
 - The label dialog opens, select an object name and attribute names.
-- Press OK button, and the selected label is added to the label table.
+- Press OK button, and the selected label is added to the labels table.

 Move the box.
 - Drag the center of the box to move the box.